Information Systems Group

 Biography

-Previously, I was a PhD student in Griffith University, Australia, under the supervision of Prof. Kewen Wang, Prof. Rodney Topor, and Prof. Grigoris Antoniou (external supervisor).
-In my doctoral research work, I developed mechanisms and techniques to modify ontologies based on description logics.
+I obtained my PhD degree in 2011 at Griffith University, Australia, under the supervision of A/Prof. Kewen Wang, Prof. Rodney Topor, and Prof. Grigoris Antoniou (external).
+In my doctoral research work, I developed mechanisms and tools to support modifications of ontologies based on description logics.
+In particular, I have been working on ontology revision, merging and module extraction.

 Recent Publications